 The oral history project by the M.D.
 Bighorn has another story near and dear to me.
 I remember Cal Hill coming to school for the first time.
 He had a huge lunch kit and stories of spending hours each day on the bus.
 I also got to spend a weekend at the Ranger Station.
 I remember the hospitality of his parents and how beautiful the area was.

 Here is the Hill family story from More Big Hill Country (pg 509).
-A video of the Hills from the oral history project by M.D.
+A video of the Hills from the Oral History Project by the Heritage Resource Committee, M.D.
 Bighorn follows.

 Ray and Margaret Hill Family By Margaret Hill